Nutmeg: Colonial era

 The Banda Islands became the scene of the earliest European ventures in Asia, to get a grip on the spice trade.
 In August 1511, Afonso de Albuquerque conquered Malacca, which at the time was the hub of Asian trade, on behalf of the king of Portugal.
 In November of the same year, after having secured Malacca and learning of Banda's location, Albuquerque sent an expedition of three ships led by his friend António de Abreu to find it.
 Malay pilots guided them via Java, the Lesser Sundas, and Ambon to the Banda Islands, arriving in early 1512.
 The first Europeans to reach the Banda Islands, the expedition remained for about a month, buying and filling their ships with Banda's nutmeg and mace, and with cloves in which Banda had a thriving entrepôt trade.
 An early account of Banda is in Suma Oriental, a book written by the Portuguese apothecary Tomé Pires, based in Malacca from 1512 to 1515.
 Full control of this trade by the Portuguese was not possible, and they remained participants without a foothold in the islands.

+In 1616, English Commander Nathaniel Courthope took control of the Island of Run in the name of King James I. He established a contract with the native Bandanese, who swore allegiance to the King.
+For the next five years, Courthope successfully defended the island until his death in 1620.
+Afterwards, the English abandoned the island, and it came under Dutch control.